-For DCIS only, the limited evidence was of very low quality, and it was not possible to combine the findings from the studies that were available in a meta-analysis.
-Therefore, the committee was not confident of the differences between a margin of less than, or greater than, 2 mm on local or distant recurrence.
+For DCIS only, the limited evidence was of moderate to very low quality, and the committee was not confident of the differences in effect between a margin of less than, or greater than, 2 mm on local recurrence.
 As a result, they decided to retain the threshold of 2 mm from the existing recommendation when considering further surgery for this population.
 The committee did not make a recommendation for research for this group because they were aware of new studies already underway that could inform this decision in the future.